Tony and Susan: Plot

 Susan enjoys Edward's novel and finds herself sympathizing with Tony.
 She decides to invite Edward over for dinner the night he is in town in order to discuss his work.
 Edward never calls, despite the fact that Susan leaves several messages at his hotel.
-The following day, having discovered he has checked out, she writes a thoughtful piece of criticism for him and then trashes it, sending him a brief note instead telling him she will give him her thoughts if he would like them.
+The following day, having discovered he has checked out, she writes a thoughtful piece of criticism for him and then throws it away, sending him a brief note instead telling him she will give him her thoughts if he would like them.